deminy/couchbase-benchmark/README.md

 # How Is the Benchmark Performed

-* The benchmarks are done using the Apache ab tool.
+* Benchmarks are conducted using the Apache _ab_ tool.
-* The web server creates a few persistent Couchbase connections in advance.
-The # of persistent Couchbase connections is the same as the # of CPU core.
+* The web server pre-establishes several persistent Couchbase connections.
+The number of these connections can be adjusted using the _COUCHBASE_CONN_MULTIPLIER_ environment variable.
-* The 1st benchmark makes 500 HTTP requests in total, with 100 concurrent threads.
+* By default, the first benchmark makes a total of 500 HTTP requests with 100 concurrent threads.
-* The 2nd benchmark makes 500 HTTP requests in total.
-The # of concurrent threads is the same as the # of persistent Couchbase connections.
+* The second benchmark, also by default, makes 500 HTTP requests, with the number of concurrent threads equal to the number of persistent Couchbase connections.
 * Each HTTP request performs 24 Couchbase operations, including _get()_, _insert()_, _upsert()_, _replace()_, _counter()_, and _remove()_.

 The benchmark tool works with Couchbase server 6.5 to 7.2.
 Other versions of Couchbase server are not tested.